1.Types of Wills in Japan

 – Risk of invalidity due to errors in form

-— Potential for family disputes over the interpretation of expressions in the will
+– Potential for family disputes over the interpretation of language in the will

 – Must be handwritten

-Creating a ‘Notary Deed Will’ typically incurs a cost depending on the value of the assets to be included in the will.
+Creating a notarized will typically incurs a cost depending on the value of the assets to be included in the will.
 However, this method carries minimal risk of family disputes, often outweighing the additional expense.
-In fact, ‘Notary Deed Wills’ are approximately six times more prevalent than ‘Handwritten Wills’ in Japan.
-In general, ‘Notary Deed Will’ is considered superior to ‘Holograph Will.’
+In fact, notarized wills are approximately six times more prevalent than handwritten wills in Japan.
+In general, a notaized will is considered superior to a handwritten will.

-Due to these reasons, we typically recommend ‘Notary Deed Wills’ for those considering making a will in Japan.
+For these reasons, we usually recommend creating a notarized will for those considering making a will in Japan.

 2. Distinction between Wills and “Statutory Inheritance (Legal Portion)”